ridr-se/ridr-se.github.io/_pages/people.md

 {% include base_path %}

-The _Foundational and Applied Machine Learning for the Earth Lab_ (FAMLE) is a team of researchers who work on foundational problems within machine learning, and apply our expertise on problems related to climate change and ecology.
+The Deep learning research group at RISE is a team of researchers who work on foundational problems within machine learning, and apply our expertise on problems related to climate change and ecology.

 For more info about each member, please visit the following pages for the researchers in our group.